-The measure could have the following major fiscal effects:
+The measure could have the following major fiscal effects, based on future decisions by the Legislature and the Governor:

 - Potential annual costs in the hundreds of millions of dollars to create and operate a border police agency, with one-time costs in the tens of millions of dollars. - Potential net savings to state and local governments over time in the hundreds of millions of dollars annually due to reduced expenditures for certain public services. - Potential net reductions in state and local revenues over time in the hundreds of millions of dollars annually due to impacts on the state's economy.